-- Leicester and Leicestershire does not currently have an Institute of Technology (IoT) within its footprint.
-Two applications for IoTs within Leicester and Leicestershire have been submitted to the Wave 2 round and a successful outcome for either will have a significant impact on raising qualification levels and delivering the Higher Technical qualifications demanded by employers. - The MIT REAP14 project will facilitate the development of training programmes for staff employed in SMEs to enable them to adopt and utilise advanced manufacturing technology to improve productivity.
+- The LLEP area does not currently have an Institute of Technology within its footprint.
+At the time of writing, details of a new IoT in the LLEP area have just been announced.
+This will have a significant impact on raising qualification levels and delivering the Higher Technical qualifications in demand from employers. - The MIT REAP14 project will facilitate the development of training programmes for staff employed in SMEs to enable them to adopt and utilise advanced manufacturing technology to improve productivity. - Develop capacity among local providers for the delivery of training in low carbon technologies.

-- Development and implementation of an area Apprenticeship Strategy and Action Plan to address the decline in apprenticeships due to Covid-19. - Develop capacity among local providers for the delivery of training in low carbon technologies. - Continue to produce current and accurate labour market intelligence to inform the development of curriculum in FE, HE and other provision.
+- Establishment of a local Life Sciences skills group to support the skills pipeline into the sector. - Improve the production of current and accurate labour market intelligence to inform the development of curricula in FE, HE and other provision.
 Ensure this is supported by the delivery of good quality careers advice and guidance to all ages which reflects current job opportunities and career paths.